soumytiwari/Quantumbot-backend/README.md

 A robust backend service for a chatbot named ReX.

 ## Overview
-The service will be responsible for receiving user messages, managing chat sessions, and providing relevant responses based on the server request.
+The service is responsible for receiving user messages, managing chat sessions, and providing relevant responses based on the server request.
 * #### Using Firebase as its server.

 ## Core Features